etcd-io/etcd/Documentation/op-guide/runtime-configuration.md

 #### Update advertise client URLs

-If you would like to update the advertise client URLs of a member, you can simply restart that member with updated client urls flag (`--advertise-client-urls`) or environment variable (`ETCD_ADVERTISE_CLIENT_URLS`).
+To update the advertise client URLs of a member, simply restart that member with updated client urls flag (`--advertise-client-urls`) or environment variable (`ETCD_ADVERTISE_CLIENT_URLS`).
 The restarted member will self publish the updated URLs.
 A wrongly updated client URL will not affect the health of the etcd cluster.

 #### Update advertise peer URLs

-If you would like to update the advertise peer URLs of a member, you have to first update it explicitly via member command and then restart the member.
+To update the advertise peer URLs of a member, first update it explicitly via member command and then restart the member.
 The additional action is required since updating peer URLs changes the cluster wide configuration and can affect the health of the etcd cluster.

 To update the peer URLs, first, we need to find the target member's ID.
-You can list all members with `etcdctl`:
+To list all members with `etcdctl`:

 ```sh
 $ etcdctl member list